chef/knife-windows/README.md

     winrm quickconfig -q

-The Chef and Ohai gem installations (that occur during bootstrap) take more memory than the default 150MB WinRM allocates per shell -- this can slow down bootstrap.
+The Chef and Ohai gem installations (that occur during bootstrap) take more memory than the default 150MB WinRM allocates per shell on older versions of Windows (prior to Windows Server 2012) -- this can slow down bootstrap.
 Optionally increase the memory limit to 300MB with the following command:

     winrm set winrm/config/winrs @{MaxMemoryPerShellMB="300"}